AndrewDanilov/yii2-yandexmap/README.md

 Yandex Map
 ===================
-Yandex map widget places on any page map with mark.
+Yandex map widget places map with mark on any page of your site.

 Installation
 ------------